• + 1 (470)-397-3319

 Compare Dexcom Stelo with other leading CGM devices like Freestyle Libre and Medtronic Guardian.
 Learn about prescription vs. OTC CGMs to choose the right fit for your diabetes management.

 When managing diabetes, the right tools can make all the difference.
-Continuous Glucose Monitoring (CGM) devices have revolutionized diabetes care by providing real-time insights into blood glucose levels, enabling more precise management.
+Continuous Glucose Monitoring (CGM) is essential for diabetes management, as these devices have revolutionized diabetes care by providing real-time insights into blood glucose levels, enabling more precise management.
 With a growing number of CGM options available, it can be challenging to decide which is best suited to your needs.
 In this blog, we’ll compare Dexcom Stelo with other leading CGMs, explain the differences between prescription and over-the-counter (OTC) CGMs, and explore real-world data on managing diabetes.

 Understanding Your CGM Options